Advertisement

 Loads on the vehicle usually tell on the tires, so you’ll notice a tire decrease once you put an excess load on your car.

-This will increase the stress on the tire walls, making it closer to the ground while driving and braking.
+This will increase the stress on the tire walls, bringing it closer to the ground while driving and braking.

 6. Incorrect Wheel Alignment